hackclub/hackathons-backend/README.md

 - Environment variables are stored on GitHub and accessed by GitHub Actions when deploying.
-- Deployments take roughly 2 minutes to complete.
+- Deployments take 2-5 minutes to complete.
 - After pushing to `main`, please monitor the `CD / Deploy` check for the status of the deployment.